Mediation Is Often An Effective Alternative To Litigation

 Frequently Asked Questions About Mediation In Tennessee

-In Tennessee, individuals and businesses in Chattanooga, Kingsport and surrounding communities often turn to mediation to resolve disputes outside of court.
+In Tennessee, individuals and businesses in Chattanooga, Kingsport and the surrounding communities often turn to mediation to resolve disputes outside of court.
 Below are answers to common questions about how mediation works and what you can expect from the process.

 What types of disputes can be resolved through mediation?